-The Fashion Design & Technology program is delivered in an e-mobile environment that uses laptop computers and specific software.
-You are advised NOT to purchase a personal laptop computer until specifications and requirements have been provided to you as a successful applicants.
+The Graphic Design for Marketing program is delivered in an e-mobile environment that uses laptop computers and specific software.
+You are advised NOT to purchase a personal laptop computer until specifications and requirements have been provided to you as a successful applicant.
 Options to purchase or lease laptop computers with the requisite course software will be provided by KPU.

 Once you have completed your application, you will receive instructions on how to submit your Portfolio and other required documents through an online submission platform.

 Your portfolio is your chance to show us your creative skills and interests.
 Our Portfolio/Entrance Requirements section will help you submit the strongest portfolio possible.

 Please visit Application Information for more details about applying to KPU.

 Graduates of the GDMA program are prepared for a wide range of entry-level graphic design positions: